pharo-open-documentation/pharo-wiki/General/Extensions.md

 Pharo includes a system of extension methods.
 This feature allows the developer to add behavior (but not state) to existing objects in Pharo.

+> Note that it is only possible to add methods (behavior) as extension and not variables (state)

 There is no syntactic difference between calling an extension method and calling a method declared in the class.
 The main difference between methods and extension methods is that extension methods are stored in a different package than the class they are implemented on.

 ## Use of Extension methods